Physicslibrary/Threejs-VR-Sensors/README.md

 https://github.com/Physicslibrary/Threejs-WebXR-67P

 However, three.js installation is a ~250MB download.
-An easier way is make "build/three.module.js." and "examples/jsm/VRButton*" from:<br>
+An easier way is to use "build/three.module.js.", "examples/jsm/VRButton.js", "examples/jsm/VRButton.d.ts" from:<br>

 https://github.com/Physicslibrary/Threejs-VR-Physics

-Put them in the same directory for the earlier "heat_websocket.html".
-These are minimal three.js files for VR.<br>
+These are minimal three.js files for VR.
+Create the same file structures and put them in the same directory as earlier "heat_websocket.html".<br>

 Put threejs_vr_mlx90614_handheld_plot.html in "examples" folder.
 Uncomment "var ws = new WebSocket('wss://192.168.4.1:8000');".<br>